Table of Contents

 Pre-Approval of Student Travel

-Any student planning to travel for University purposes to a USDOS Travel Warning Country is required to obtain approval from ITRAAC by completing the application process through the GPS Alliance Travel Approval website.
-In addition, travelers may be required to submit a request for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern as indicated by authorities other than the U.S. Department of State, such as the Center for Disease Control (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), and University of Minnesota authorities.
+Any student planning to travel for University purposes, as well as any faculty or staff member planning to lead or travel with any University students, to a U.S. Department of State (USDOS) Travel Advisory Level 3 or 4 location, must obtain advance approval from the International Travel Risk Assessment and Advisory Committee (ITRAAC) by completing the application process outlined on the GPS Alliance Travel Approval website.
+In addition, travelers may be required to submit a request for permission to travel to locations or participate in programs that pose a specific health, safety, or security concern, as indicated by authorities other than the U.S. Department of State, such as the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), non-U.S. government authorities (e.g., Australian or Canadian authorities), and University of Minnesota authorities.

-- Students working through an education abroad office will have the application prepared by the education abroad office.
-Units will receive ITRAAC approval prior to promoting a program in country requiring approval using the Application Procedure for Unit-Sponsored Programs.
+- By the organizing unit: Students working through an education abroad office will have the application prepared by the education abroad office.
+Units should submit the application in sufficient time to have full review by ITRAAC and receive ITRAAC approval (using the Application Procedure for Unit-Sponsored Programs) before promoting the program.

-- Students not included in one of the above applications should apply individually using the Application Procedure for Individual Students.
+- By the individual: Students not included in one of the above applications should apply individually using the Application Procedure for Individual Students.

 Committee Approval Process

-- When a completed application is received, the Director of International Health, Safety and Compliance calls a meeting of the Committee either by phone, email or in person.
-In deciding whether to approve travel, ITRAAC will consider the following factors as well as information from governmental sources, the University's insurance carriers and other expert sources:
+- When a completed application is received, the Director of International Health, Safety, and Compliance (or designee) sends the application to the Committee by email.
+In deciding whether to approve travel, ITRAAC will consider the following factors:

 - the academic purpose of the opportunity;

-- whether the opportunity is for undergraduate, graduate, or professional development;
+- whether the opportunity is for undergraduate, graduate, or professional degree student(s);

 - the educational, research, or professional development importance of the opportunity in relation to the students’ academic program;

-- alternative program options and why none were chosen;
+- alternative program options or locations and why none were chosen;

 - the political and physical conditions in the site country;

-- geographic location of the activity and its relation to the threat addressed by the travel warning;
+- geographic location of the activity and its relation to the threat addressed by the travel advisory;

 - steps taken to minimize the threat;